Communication and security

 All Meter employees use two-factor authentication for all services that support it (email and Github for example), as well as a password manager to ensure strong and random passwords.

-In the event of network problems, for debugging and customer service, we access your controller through a secure WireGuard tunnel encrypted via public-key encryption.
-Secure Shell (SSH) access to the controller is secured with a long (>50 characters) unique password encrypted with SHA-512.
+In the event of network problems, for debugging and customer service, we access your security appliance through a secure WireGuard tunnel encrypted via public-key encryption.
+Secure Shell (SSH) access to the security appliance is secured with a long (>50 characters) unique password encrypted with SHA-512.

-An attacker who gains physical access to the controller may gain access to the data on the controller.
-You are responsible for securing physical access to the controller.
+An attacker who gains physical access to the security appliance may gain access to the data on the security appliance.
+You are responsible for securing physical access to the security appliance.

 We do not decrypt any network traffic — it's your private data.
 Most internet traffic today is made using HTTPS.
 We do not do MITM (man-in-the-middle / decrypt SSL) to read any of your data nor do we provide a mechanism for the network administrator to do so.